n0-computer/iroh-experiments/content-discovery/iroh-content-discovery/README.md

-# Protocol and client for iroh mainline content discovery
+# Protocol and client for iroh content discovery

 This provides a very minimal protocol for content discovery as well as a client library for the protocol.